 Several of our audience members wanted to learn more about the expansion of these programmes into the larger community.
-This led to a point that I wanted to emphasize, which is that we not only encourage our students to become proactive in the subjects of the performing arts or STEAM, but also proactive in bringing these ideas into their local and global communities.
+This led to a point that I wanted to emphasize which is that we not only encourage our students to become proactive in the subjects of the performing arts or STEAM, but also proactive in bringing these ideas into their local and global communities.

-If you’re interested in hearing the discussion, you can listen to the full audio recording here (warning, it is an hour long!).
+If you’re interested in hearing the discussion, you can listen to the full audio recording here (warning it is an hour long!).
 However, I would like to pull out three questions that I found particularly interesting (and challenging) to share with you:

 Q: Why did Nord Anglia think [collaborations with MIT and Juilliard] were a good idea?

-Everyone talks about developing skills for being successful in the 21 st century by developing interdisciplinary learning and engaging students and teachers to develop their expertise.
-But, we wanted to more than just talk about it.
+Everyone talks about developing skills for being successful in the 21st century by developing interdisciplinary learning and engaging students and teachers to develop their expertise.
+But, we wanted to just more than talk about it.
 We wanted to be involved in the debate and, if possible, start to lead the way in creating what this could look like for schools.

 Q: How, specifically, do these partnerships sync up with Nord Anglia’s goals and mission?

 This links fully with our mission to be ambitious--being ambitious for our students, our teachers and our schools.
 And what better way to do this than working with the world’s leading university in the performing arts and the world’s leading university in STEAM subjects to provide outstanding professional development for teachers and fantastic, engaging opportunities for students.

 Q: What is Nord Anglia trying to achieve through these collaborations?